ansiro/apache-php/README.md

 You can override these variable to get installed additional php modules or in order to enable other apache mods.

-Moreover **you must** especify what the vhost filename is and a virtual host at least, for instance:
+Moreover **you must** specify what the vhost filename is and a virtual host at least, for instance:

 ```yml
 vhost_filename: my-awesome-domain.com.conf